-- Question 1: Does the SUPG-ROM yield more accurate results than the G-ROM? - Question 2: Which of the two stabilization parameters of the SUPG-ROM (derived in Section 3.5.1 and 3.5.2) yields more accurate results?
+- Question 1: Does the SUPG-ROM yield more accurate results than the G-ROM? - Question 2: Which of the two stabilization parameters of the SUPG-ROM (derived in Sections 3.5.1 and 3.5.2) yields more accurate results?

 To answer Question 1, a variety of two-dimensional tests were considered.
 For the sake of brevity, only results for the case that the finite element mesh was significantly coarser than the width of the internal layers will be presented below, since this is the common situation in applications.
-If the mesh width $h \in [10^{-3}, 10^{-2}]$ and the layer width $\mathcal{O}(\sqrt{\varepsilon})$ were comparable, the SUPG-ROM and the G-ROM performed similarly in our numerical tests.
+If the mesh width $h \in [10^{-3}, 10^{-2}]$ and the layer width $\mathcal{O}(\sqrt{\varepsilon})$ were comparable, the SUPG-ROM and the G-ROM performed similarly in the numerical tests.

-To generate the snapshots, the SUPG method (4) with P_2 finite elements in combination with the backward Euler scheme as time integrator with small time steps was used.
+For all the ROMs investigated, the SUPG method (4) with P_2 finite elements and the backward Euler time integrator with small time steps were used to generate the snapshots.
 All test problems were defined in the unit square.
 For the coarsest grid (level 0), the unit square was divided by the diagonal from bottom left to top right into two triangles.
 Uniform grid refinement was applied for constructing the finer grids.
-Snapshots were computed on levels 6, 7, and 8, with 16641, 66049, 263169 degrees of freedom (including Dirichlet nodes), respectively.
-For the sake of brevity, we only present results for two test problems: A hump changing its height (Example 4.1) and a traveling wave (Example 4.2).
+Snapshots were computed on levels 6, 7, and 8, with 16 641, 66 049, 263 169 degrees of freedom (including Dirichlet nodes), respectively.
+For the sake of brevity, only results for two test problems are presented: A hump changing its height (Example 4.1) and a traveling wave (Example 4.2).
 The results from these two tests are representative for the other tests that were investigated.
 In all cases, the POD modes were computed with respect to the $L^2(\Omega)$ inner product and with the centered-trajectory method, i.e., from the fluctuating parts of the snapshots.